kamil-kw/kamil_cv_1st_project/README.md

 ## 1. UX

-Due to fact that I would like to change may cariere path in future I would like to have my own Portfolio type web where I can present my skills for wider audience.
+My ultimate goal is to change my carrier path and become full time developer, therefore I have decided to use my first project to create my own CV website.
+This could be used currently as part of my own portfolio, where I can show my skills, as well as current achievements and accomplishments.

 This project will show my work history and path of becoming a software developer from zero to hero :)